MicrosoftDocs/microsoft-academic-services/academic-services/knowledge-exploration-service/reference-entity-api.md

 Speech Recognition Grammar Specification (SRGS) is a [W3C recommended standard](https://www.w3.org/TR/speech-grammar/) for defining the syntax for grammar representation.

 > [!IMPORTANT]
-> Because the entity engine is not designed for interpreting natural language academic queries, its grammar is essentially a placeholder that only enables simple entity lookup by ID.
-To interpret natural language academic queries, please use the [semantic interpretation engine](reference-semantic-interpretation-engine.md).
+> Because the entity API is not designed for interpreting natural language academic queries, its grammar is essentially a placeholder that only enables simple entity lookup by ID.
+To interpret natural language academic queries, please use the [semantic interpretation API](reference-semantic-interpretation-engine.md).

 ``` XML
 <?xml version="1.0" encoding="utf-8"?>